-- An appropriate Learning Plan will be implemented that will be completed by either the SENDCo, Pastoral Manager, Form Tutor or a combination of all.
-The learning plans will have targets for students to work to; there will be teaching strategies included, and deflection strategies for classroom disruption.
-These Learning Plans are then shared with teachers who are expected to have these learning plans printed and used to inform the planning of their lessons. - A short-term intervention programme is put in place for the appropriate students. - (i) A range of strategies are used to support the needs of pupils with SEND including: - (ii) Different learning materials or more effective strategies

-- (iii) Special new technology equipment or resources - (iv) Some group or individual interventions from the subject teacher, Learning Support Mentors or SENDCo - (v) Undertaking of staff training and development - The next stage is to involve an outside agency, it must involve consultation with specialists who will need to see the student's records.
+- An appropriate Learning Plan will be implemented that will be completed by the SENDCo with input from the pastoral team.
+The learning plans will have targets for students to work to; there will be teaching strategies included, and deflection strategies for classroom disruption. - A short-term intervention programme is put in place for the appropriate students. - (i) A range of strategies are used to support the needs of pupils with SEND including: - (ii) Different learning materials or more effective strategies - (iii) Special new technology equipment or resources - (iv) Some group or individual interventions from the subject teacher, Learning Support Mentors or SENDCo (v) Undertaking of staff training and development - The next stage is to involve an outside agency, it must involve consultation with specialists who will need to see the student's records.
 In this case student, parental approval is required.
 The student views, their feelings and needs along with parents' involvement is vital throughout the assessment process and for decision making. - The SENDCo is responsible for coordinating this consultation process.
 The purpose of any assessment is to establish the best way forward for the student. - If the next stage is to give a substantial amount of additional support within school, then the SENDCo will ensure that this is at the appropriate level.